cjohansen/pharmacist/README.md

 ## Retry on failure

 HTTP and other network protocols don't always work exactly as planned.
 Sometimes, problems go away if you just try again.
-By default, Pharmacist will not retry sources.
-To enable them, specify the maximum number of retries on the
+To instruct Pharmacist to retry a source, specify the maximum number of retries on the prescription:
-prescription:

 ```clj
 (def prescription